Changes to the Significant Investor Visa & the introduction of a Premium Investor Visa.

 On 14 October 2014 the Australian Government announced the creation of the new Premium Investor Visa (‘PIV’).
 The PIV expands on the requirements of the existing Significant Investor Visa by requiring an investment of $15 million.
 Compliance with the investment requirements for 12 months will allow the applicant eligibility to apply for permanent residency at the end of the 12 month period.

-The PIV will be introduced as an additional stream under the Business Innovation and Investment Program (‘BIIP’) (Subclass 188).
+The Premium Investor Visa will be introduced as an additional stream under the Business Innovation and Investment Program (‘BIIP’) (Subclass 188).
 The new stream will:

 1. require investment of $15 million into complying investments, into either:

 (b) Australian Securities and Investment Commission regulated managed funds with a mandate for investing in Australia; or